GUIBO is electronic GUIde BOok in form of a smart phone application

 There are no support vehicles on self guided (independent) tours available.
 However, all clients are given emergency telephone numbers for our office, should the need occur.
 We are reachable from 8 am to 7 pm every day.
 In case of emergencies we are also reachable outside these hours.
 As tours are conceived as self-guided trips, your luggage is transported via pre-arranged transportation with your hotel.
 You leave your baggage at the reception of the hotel, it will be delivered to the next hotel by 5PM (17:00) the same day.

 Can I ride to next destination with luggage transfer?

 Due to several (legal) reasons, this is not possible.
 Trip documentation includes information about public transport and we can always arrange a taxi transfer for you.

 What else should we bring?

 Your travel documentation includes a suggested packing list.
 Final decision is yours.
 It is easier to travel with as few bags as possible.
-Ask our staff for coordinating your whole trip.
-If you are on a longer trip, your extra bags / suitcases etc can be stored in our office at no extra cost.
+If you are on a longer trip, your extra bags / bike suitcases etc can be stored in our office.

 How will I get to the starting point of the tour?

 Slovenia is easily reachable by plane, train or international bus.
 Participants from outside Europe may need to "connect" in one of the major Central European cities.
 We are happy to give you information on connecting flights or direct railway connections to Slovenia.
 Please also check this page.